Shop cheap

 Conclusion

 An objective price comparison is only possible if the buyer provides the supplier with complete technical data.
 Without this, materials, functions, and quality cannot be reliably assessed, and offers become unusable.
-Transparency protects against poor decisions, saves time and costs, and ensures efficient procurement.

-Caution: On LinkedIn, Facebook, or B2B platforms, some competitors advertise „30% discount today on twill silk“ and AI-generated photos, often with company names on supposed buildings in Como.
-Check carefully whether references actually belong to them or come from other sources.
+Caution: On LinkedIn, Facebook or B2B platforms, some competitors advertise with „30 % discount today on twill silk“ and AI-generated photos, often with company names on alleged buildings in Como.

 Sources and further information: